Financial Support for Preservice Science and Mathematics Teachers

 Approximately 13 Noyce COASTAL Teacher Scholars will be awarded each year for five years, starting with the 2020-2021 academic year.
 Each Scholar will receive up to a $15,000 scholarship.
 They will complete part of their student teaching experience in the Dos Pueblos High School Engineering Academy (DPEA).
 They will also learn about informal science education centers by visiting MOXI (Santa Barbara's new science museum).
 Further, they will participate in cohort-building, educational enrichment, and career guidance opportunities.
 Finally, they can apply to earn an Industrial and Technology Education (ITE) credential in concert with their primary credential so as to teach engineering courses.
 In exchange for the scholarship, after graduation, Noyce COASTAL Teacher Scholars must teach for two years in a high-needs school district.
 See the following website for a list of high-need districts: https://studentloans.gov/myDirectLoan/tcliDirectorySearch.action.
 Note that one cannot receive both a Noyce and a TEACH grant.

-We will award up to 13 Noyce COASTAL Teacher Scholarships each year: Application are coming soon.
-They will be due February 14, 2020.
+We will award up to 13 Noyce COASTAL Teacher Scholarships each year: Click here for an application.